Using Upwork to Make Money: A Freelancer's Perspective

 When you’re looking for gigs, you always need to take the math into consideration because what might seem OK on the surface might actually be more trouble than it’s worth, literally.

-Overall, it's been an interesting experience.
-It's never a bad thing to have options while trying to grow a service.
+Overall, it’s been an interesting experience.
+It’s never a bad thing to have options while trying to make some money, especially in these trying times.
 And, the platform as a whole is fairly simple to get started with.

 If you are a service provider, it’s definitely something you might want to make part of your arsenal for finding new clients.